bbyllove/history/README.md

 # Their History
-This Page Will Permanent Exist Forever
+This Page Will Exist Permanently Untill We Die.

 ## Brief

 - BinBin & ChengYan

-- binbinyouli: BINBINYOULI
+- binbinyouli

-- bbyl is short for binbinyouli: BBYL IS SHORT FOR BINBINYOULI
+- bbyl(BBYL) is short for binbinyouli

 ## Main Events